anestisZioulis/Shelldom/README.md

 <br>

-- If you see something like this you are good to compile:
+- If you see something like this, you are good to compile:
   ```c
     Using built-in specs.
     COLLECT_GCC=gcc